iweld/one_column_sql/questions_and_answers.md

 ------------------|
 9.4424984396235643|

-#### That returned a floating point value.
-Can you round that number to zero decimal places?
+#### 13b.
+That returned a floating point value.
+Can you round that number to two decimal places?

 ````sql
 SELECT